 For the second phase, the transmitters of 143 local radio stations were assessed and 14 of these “alternative transmitters” were identified as having high potential for boosting coverage.
 By combining the 14 alternative transmitters with ones being used in the programme, the government could increase estimated coverage to 91 percent.
 As part of the government’s initial response to COVID-19 school closures last year, some of these alternate radio stations were temporarily enlisted and paid to transmit the radio teaching programme in districts such as Pujehun and Kailahun.

 The final stage of the analysis focused on site placement optimisation; simulating where new radio transmitters could be built based on existing transmitter locations and population coverage.
-GRID3 modelled two optimisation scenarios to achieve complete coverage.
+The GRID3 team at Flowminder modelled two optimisation scenarios to achieve complete coverage.
 The first scenario incorporated the 14 alternative transmitters, simulating the location of 21 new sites to build transmitters and, by doing so, the programme could attain complete coverage, (an estimated additional 977,000 children).
 The second scenario did not make use of the alternative transmitters.
 Analysts filled the gaps among the existing Education Radio transmitters only and estimated that 32 new transmitters would be required to reach complete coverage of school-age children.